enki/tragedy/README.md

 Tragedy is a high-level Cassandra Object Abstraction for Python.

-The current newindex branch is a failed attempt to make tragedy indexes more powerful.
+The current newindex branch is a refactor to make tragedy indexes more powerful.
-It'll however serve as the base for a more thorough refactor - don't rely on the API for now because it will change.
+Don't rely on the API too much tho, because it will change.
+Some of this documentation is also outdated.

 ## Tragedy's Data Model